141 Atkins Street, Middletown, CT 06457 • Phone: 860-346-1270 • Fax: 203-237-9596

 Prudent forest management calls for selective thinning.
 The resultant wood can be used as either lumber or fuel.
 We gain energy while helping the forest.

-Reduction of Air pollution and Acid Rain
+Reduction of Air Pollution and Acid Rain

 Delivery in Connecticut ONLY starting at 1 Ton of Pellets.